wednesday-solutions/service-picker/README.md

 # service-picker

-This repo will contain a number of @wednesdaysol's open source projects, connected and working together.
+This repo will contain a number of @wednesday-solutions's open source projects, connected and working together.
 Pick whatever you need and build your own ecosytem.

 Keep the repos you're interested in and you're good to do.